sebajun9/seshi.nvim/README.md

 3. Select the session you want
 4. Start coding!

-## Deleting a session
-1. Run :SeshiList
-2. Highlight the session to delete
-3. Press the delete_session keymap (default <C-d>)

 ## Resuming from inside
 1. Start Neovim
 2. seshi.nvim will try to load a session file for the current project and branch